veer0721/P-1117_Olist_Store_Analysis-Excel-SQL-PowerBI-Tableau/README.md

 # P-1117_Olist_Store_Analysis-Excel-SQL-PowerBI-Tableau
-This is an end-to-end sales data analytics project where I analyzed AdventureWorks sales data using Excel, SQL, Power BI, and Tableau to generate meaningful business insights, visualizations, and recommendations.
+This project analyzes sales, profit, cost, customer, product, performance of Olist Store Analysis.
+The objective is to derive business insights using SQL queries and visualize them through Power BI, Tableau, and Excel dashboards

 ---